jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-30.md

 rejecting allegorical interpretation of explicit statements of the religious law, a rejection that leads to (anthropomorphism), 402 as is known from the Ash'arite school.
 He called his followers Almohads (champions of the strict oneness of God), displaying (by the choice of that name) his disapproval (of anthropomorphism).
 Hefollowed the opinion of the 'Alids with regard to "the Infallible Imam" 403 who must exist in every age and whose existence preserves the order of the world.
+(Al-
-(Al- Mahdi) was at first called Imam, in accordance with the afore-mentioned Shi'ah practice with regard to the title of their caliphs.
+Mahdi) was at first called Imam, in accordance with the afore-mentioned Shi'ah practice with regard to the title of their caliphs.

 The word al-ma'sum (infallible) was linked (with Imam) to indicate his tenet concerning the infallibility of the Imam.
 In the opinion of his followers, he was above the title of Commander of the Faithful.
 (To avoid this title) was in accordance with the tenets of the old Shi'ah, and (he also avoided it), because to use it meant sharing it with the foolish young descendants of the caliphs who were alive in the East and the West at that time.

-'Abd-al-Mu'min, who was appointed successor to (the Mahdi), did adopt the title of Commander of the Faithful.
+Abd-al-Mu'min was appointed successor to the Mahdi and adopted the title of "Commander of the Faithful".

 His successors, the caliphs of the Banu 'Abd-al-Mu'min, followed his example, and so did their successors, the Hafsids in Ifriqiyah.404 They appropriated it exclusively as their own, since their shaykh, the Mahdi, had made (religious) propaganda (justifying the use of) that (title) and since the power belonged to him and to his friends (clients) who succeeded him and to nobody else, because Qurashite group feeling had completely ceased to exist.
 Thus, (the use of the title) came to be their custom.

-When governmental (authority) in the Maghrib lapsed and the Zanatah took power, their first rulers continued the ways of desert life and simplicity and followed the Lamtunah (Almoravids) in using the title of Commander of the Muslims, out of deference to the high rank of the caliphate.
+When governmental authority in the Maghrib lapsed, the Zanatah took power.
+Their first rulers continued the ways of desert life and simplicity and followed the Lamtunah (Almoravids) in using the title of "Commander of the Muslims", out of deference to the high rank of the caliphate.

 They rendered obedience, first to the caliphate of the Banu 'Abdal-Mu'min, and afterwards to that of the Hafsids.
 The later (Zanatah) rulers aspired to the title of Commander of the Faithful, and are using it at this time to comply fully with royal aspirations and the ways and characteristics of royal authority.